rwb/cr101/README.md

 * Lecture link is coming soon.
 * Textbook reading: Chapter 1 (continued)
+* More on incapacitation as a purpose of punishment (#4 from Lesson 8).
 * Lesson 9 is the final lesson covered on Assignment #2 (Thursday 9/3/20 - Friday 9/4/20).
 * Crime counts vs. crime rates
 * Three ways of measuring crime: (1) Official statistics; (2) Victimization surveys; and (3) Self-report surveys